We’ve all heard the horror stories from friends, newspapers, blogs,

 Ultimately, judges will make decisions about who gets what, but not until

-many months or even years go by, and thousands of dollars with delays,
+many months or even years go by and thousands of dollars are spent on

-adjournments, the slowness of the bureaucratic system, until justice delayed
+delays, adjournments, and the slowness of the bureaucratic system until

-is justice denied, with enormous financial and emotional cost to the entire
+The adversarial system comes with enormous financial and emotional cost

-family, especially the children, who are sometimes used as pawns.
-Control
+to the entire family, especially the children, who are sometimes used

-is no longer with the couple, but in the hands of strangers – the
+as pawns.
+Control is no longer with the couple, but in the hands of strangers—the

 judge and the divorce attorneys.